Senuka072/Heart-using-HTML-CSS/README.md

-# This repository is about how make a heart using HTML & CSS.
+# This repository is about how to make a heart using HTML & CSS.

 ## Clone the repository
 ```